dolthub/docs/content/getting-started/reading-from-dolt.md

 +--------------------+----------+------+-----+---------+-------+
 ```

+You should now skip ahead to whichever API you want to use for reading data from Dolt.

+## CLI

 Let's suppose we want to get a CSV with the counts of the IP mappings by country:

 ```text